OpenSchulCloud/schul_cloud_search_tests/README.rst

 - When the client issues a successful request and the server responds correctly, the request is forwarded, optionally including a note that the tests passed.
-- When the client issues a malformed request, HTTP error ``555`` is returned including the information which tests did not pass.
+- When the client issues a malformed request, HTTP error ``400`` is returned including the information which tests did not pass.
-  The request is not forwarded to the server.
+  The request is forwarded to the server and the response is expected to be ``400``, too.
-  To verify this, the client request is included in the reponse.
+- When the client issues a correct request, and the server response is malformed, then HTTP error ``409`` is returned including a list of error descriptions of the mistakes made by the server.

-- When the client issues a correct request, and the server response is malformed, then HTTP error ``556`` is returned including a list of error descriptions of the mistakes made by the server.
-To verify this, also the server response is included in the errors.
+To make the decisions transparent, the client request and the server response are included in the error reponses.

 Usage
 -----